 This city is a little reminiscent of Bern, has a rich culinary tradition like Basel, but is smaller, yet even more ornate and sumptuous, still retaining a pronounced French feel, while giving off a distinct Swiss- German vibe like many other German-speaking cities in Switzerland.
 What secrets, mysteries do hide behind its walls and what else has this picture-perfect ancient city got to offer?
 Let’s find out!

-Interesting things about Solothurn
+Interesting facts about Solothurn

 In fact, there are several versions that explain the city’s name.
 According to the first version, the origin of the name Solothurn is associated, as a rule, with Roman influence.
 In 219, the centurion named Resta, whose legion was staying in the village Zalodorum, commanded to build there an altar of the goddess Epona, the patroness of the horses.
-His name, the date and the name of the village, carved on stone are the main evidence, where came the name Zolo-Thurn.
+His name, the date and the name of the village, carved on the stone are the main evidence, where came the name Zolo-Thurn.
 Later, the Romans built a fortress Castrum Zolotorum, from which the city has grown, but in the canton, many believe that the canton is named after Zalos – was the name of one of the legendary leaders who lived here long before the arrival of the Romans, with some XIII century BC.

 Nowadays Solothurn has got several different names

 As to the « the ambassador’s town», this has a very logical historic explanation.
-From the 16th to the 18th centuries, Catholic Solothurn was the residence of French envoys, so today many places of this capital German-speaking, by the way, canton is easy to confuse with the streets of some charming old French town.
+From the 16th to the 18th centuries, Catholic Solothurn was the residence of French envoys, so today many places of this capital German-speaking, by the way, the canton is easy to confuse with the streets of some charming old French town.
 Fine examples of Baroque and Renaissance, 11 churches and chapels, fountains, towers, remains of Roman walls – all this is only a part of the riches that this city still contains

 The Aare is the only river that serves passenger boats and only between the city of Biele and Solothurn